 Instagram clearly wants users to experience more reach through paid promotions, probably in hopes of those users actually paying for them in the future.
 However, when I consulted fellow industry professionals about whether or not I should avail Instagram’s $30 ad credit, they convinced me not to, noting how desperate it looks to those who will see my promoted post.
 It looks “inorganic” and fake and wasn’t how I wanted to gain followers for my personal account.
 I can understand promoting posts for a business, but for my personal account, it felt like cheating.

 Paying to promote content is nothing new.
 But, in the era of quality content being king, in a way, paying for promotions and ads is a way of cheating the “content” system, and is not necessarily the best bang for your buck.
 Other methods of gaining reach organically might be a better option for your company or brand.

-In the meantime, there are ways to avoid seeing targeted Facebook ads, by using a browser plugin to limit data tracking, turning off targeted Facebook ads in your settings, opting out of ads and more.
+In the meantime, there are ways to avoid seeing targeted Facebook ads.
+There are various ad tracker blocking methods you can implore, such as: using a browser plugin to limit data tracking, turning off targeted Facebook ads in your ad tracking settings, and opting out of ads.

-If you are a social influencer or run an e-commerce business, always be sure to follow FTC guidelines, especially when promoting on social media.
+If you are a social influencer or run an ecommerce business, always be sure to follow FTC guidelines, especially when promoting on social media.
 If you need assistance or consulting for internet legal issues, or with privacy or privacy policies, the attorneys at RM Warner have you covered.
-Get in touch here or connect with us on Facebook, Instagram, Twitter and Linkedin to learn more.
+Fill out our contact formor connect with us on Facebook, Instagram, Twitter or Linkedin to learn more.